Oahu Dream Weddings Tips & Advice

 Using your own transportation:

-- You might want to do a "drive-by" before the ceremony day to familiarize yourself with the route.
+- Use the Google map link and/or may print written directions we provided.
+You might want to do a "drive-by" before the ceremony day to familiarize yourself with the route but, this is not required.

 - While this is very rare, please have your mobile phone available just in case we have to make a last minute location change given a traffic event, inclement weather, or a unanticipated circumstance at the location.
 FYI: If you have a non-USA number, we cannot contact you.